Montana Firearm And Hunting Accident Lawyer

-Ramler Law Office, P.C., represents individuals that have been injured and the families of individuals that have been killed by defective Remington Bolt Action Series Rifles.
+Ramler Law Office, P.C., represents individuals who have been injured and the families of individuals who have been killed by defective Remington bolt-action series rifles.
 From our office in Belgrade, Montana, we represent clients throughout the Bozeman area, all of Montana, and across the country.

-Ramler Law Office, P.C., is also currently representing clients in several class action cases filed across the United States, including Chapman v.
+Ramler Law Office, P.C., is currently representing clients in several class-action cases filed across the United States, including Chapman v.
 Remington, Pollard v.
-Remington, Moodie V. Remington, Kinzer v.
-Remington, and others concerning defective Remington Model 700 Series Bolt-Action Rifles.
+Remington, Moodie v.
+Remington, Kinzer v.
+Remington and others concerning defective Remington Model 700 series bolt-action rifles.

-As the result of the way in which the trigger connecter is mounted, the rifle can fire without the trigger being pulled.
+Due to the way the trigger connecter is mounted, the rifle can fire without the trigger being pulled.
 The rifle may misfire or inadvertently fire when the connector fails to fully reposition itself under the sear.
 Unfortunately for consumers, this means that the rifle may misfire or accidentally discharge without a trigger pull.
 The rifles typically discharge when the safety is released, or when the bolt is being opened or closed.

-Internal company documents show that the Remington Model 700 series bolt-action rifles have been manufactured and sold with a defective safety and trigger system.
 Millions of these types of rifles have been sold by Remington in various models since 1948.
-Unfortunately, the defects have led to very serious injuries and wrongful death throughout the country.
+Unfortunately, the defects have led to serious injuries and wrongful deaths throughout the country.

 Knowing that the defect exists can save lives.
-If you have a Remington Model 700 series rifle, it is important that you be aware of the dangers.
-To discuss your defective firearm case, whether it is a fatal accident or serious injury matter, during a free consultation, contact our law firm at 888-493-8894 today.
+If you have a Remington Model 700 series rifle, it is important that you are aware of the dangers.
+To discuss your defective firearm case, whether it is a fatal accident or serious injury matter, call 406-388-0150 or use our online contact form to schedule a free consultation.